 SUPERSEDES: GIM 14 (November 2010)

-The purpose of this memorandum is to communicate the minimum standards whereby a Principal Investigator (PI), or named Principle Investigators (PIs) for projects with multiple PIs, may appropriately delegate the authority to acquire goods and/or services with sponsored project funds.
+The purpose of this memorandum is to communicate the minimum standards whereby a named Principal Investigator (PI), or named Principle Investigators (PIs) for projects with multiple PIs, may appropriately delegate the authority to acquire goods and/or services with sponsored project funds.

 NOTE: This policy does not apply to delegation of authority for approving personnel and payroll related items other than salary cost transfers (RST or OSET).
 Please contact the Payroll Department for further information.

 Practices used in the past to delegate signature authority did not meet current audit standards.
 Practices used in prior years consisted of signature cards which were completed by PIs and returned and maintained centrally by the Accounting Operations Department.
 This written delegation of authority is now maintained at the unit level where sponsored project administrative/budget records are maintained.
 Signature cards are no longer maintained centrally.

 The Principal Investigator is the individual responsible for meeting the objectives of the project and supervising the expenditure of project funds (GIM 2).
 To facilitate efficient progress towards meeting project objective, the Principal Investigator may, at his or her discretion, delegate authority for initiating, approving the acquisition of goods and services, and the transfer of expenditures to sponsored projects under their direction.
 PIs may delegate signature authority to named individual and/or to specific position titles.
 The initiation/approval process is the first step in a series of events to acquire goods and/or services for use on a sponsored project.

 Effective budgeting, appropriate expenditure procedures, and oversight should minimize the need to transfer expenditures.
 However, if expenditures do require transfer, the PIs may delegate the approval for the transfer of expenditures (see GIM 15, Transfer of Expenditure Between Budgets).
 Individual PIs or their units may, at their discretion, implement more stringent controls, such as authorization limits (See Attachment A).